How to Make a Short-Term Disability Claim in Ontario

 If you have been denied short term disability benefits you are no doubt feeling frustrated by the process.
 We are committed to helping people access the short term disability benefits they have been denied and we understand your frustration with your insurance company.

 We offer free consultations and don’t charge until your case is resolved.
-We represent people throughout Ontario and for those who cannot meet us at one of our offices we offer consultation at your home, a local coffee shop, courthouse, by telephone, Skype, Zoom or WhatsApp.
+We represent people throughout Ontario, Alberta and for those who cannot meet us at one of our offices we offer consultation at your home, a local coffee shop, courthouse, by telephone, Skype, Zoom or WhatsApp.

 Kotak Personal Injury Law/disability Lawyers Can Help You